1988 PBA Open Conference finals: Game 7

 Before a capacity crowd of more than 12,000 at the ULTRA in the deciding Game 7, San Miguel open the third quarter with six straight points to take the biggest lead for the night at 53–44.
 The Hotdogs on the heroics of Al Solis keeps coming back, Purefoods last tasted the lead, 73–71, early in the fourth period, an 8–0 blast by the Beermen gave them a six-point edge, 79–73.
 With the score standing at 88–80 for San Miguel, Al Solis drained his fifth triple that started an 8–2 run for the Hotdogs and trimmed the deficit to two points, 88–90, with only 11 seconds remaining.
 Purefoods playing coach Ramon Fernandez was called for his sixth and final foul off Ricardo Brown, San Miguel leading, 92–90.
 Brown converted his two charities to give the Beermen a four-point edge, 94–90.

-Showing championship composure all night long, San Miguel eked out a 94–92 win in the seventh and final game of the series.
-Abet Guidaben had a truly big seventh game with 28 points, Norman Black came up with 38 points and held Purefoods import David Thirdkill to a measly 16 points in the final game, the lowest in his entire playing career in the PBA.
-Ricardo Brown scored only nine points but his two crucial free throws off the sixth foul of Ramon Fernandez iced the game for the Beermen.
-On Purefoods' side, it was Al Solis who shone bright and emerged as his team's best local scorer with an average of 16.1 points in that seven-game stretch, Solis topscored for the Hotdogs in the seventh game with 23 points, shooting an amazing 71 percent from the three-point range on five-of-seven shooting.
+Showing championship composure, San Miguel eked out a 94–92 win in the seventh and final game of the series.
+Abet Guidaben had a seventh game with 28 points, Norman Black came up with 38 points and held Purefoods import David Thirdkill to 16 points in the final game, the lowest in his entire playing career in the PBA.
+Ricardo Brown scored only nine points but his two free throws off the sixth foul of Ramon Fernandez secured the victory for the Beermen.
+On Purefoods' side, it was Al Solis who emerged as his team's best local scorer with an average of 16.1 points in that seven-game stretch, Solis topscored for the Hotdogs in the seventh game with 23 points, shooting an amazing 71 percent from the three-point range on five-of-seven shooting.